 It might seem silly that a 25-year-old RV would require such eager action, but there was another buyer in line after us that evening who contacted us later to tell us he was going to flip it for a quick profit.
 And there were four more buyers in line for the following day.
 These little Toyota campers, like their trailer equivalents (Casitas, Scamps, et al), have an almost cult-like following.
 They sell in a day or two if they are in decent shape.
 Sometimes it pays to be obnoxious.

 Anyway, Ben flew up a couple weeks later to drive it home.
 The trip was uneventful, and the RV had no trouble making the journey.
-Now that it’s home, it’s time to start the remodel!
+We got to work pretty quickly on remodeling it, and there was a fair bit of work that needed doing.
 You can follow along on our remodel progress here.